stakewalker/hotnews/README.md

 ---

-This was my very first software project, born out during the 2020 COVID lockdown
+It was my very first software project, born out during the 2020 COVID lockdown

 Don't forget to star the repo if you find Hotnews interesting 🌟